Sri Ramana Maharshi’s recommendations on satytv diet

 Moderate, pure and nutritious

 A helper in introspection that Sri Ramana mentions in chapter 9 of his famous work “Who am I?”, is the bribe sattvika ahara-niyama.
-This term ahara-nyama means in Sasncritic the retention from food, but from an etymological point of view, ahara means sourcing or the way we feed ourselves, and can be used not only in the strict sense of the physical food we introduce into the mouth, but also as sensory feeding that we assimilate into our mind through the five senses.
-So, in order to keep our mind in a state that is most favorable for the cultivation of skills in the art of being as conscious as possible, we should make every effort to ensure that both types of food, both the one we physically ingest and the sensory food we consume mentally, are in sufficient quantity and of adequate quality.
+This term ahara-nyama means in the Saskrit language to withhold from food, but etymologically, ahara means procurement, or the way we eat, and it can be used not only in the strict sense of the physical food we put in the mouth, but also as sensory nourishment that we assimilate into our mind through the five senses.
+So, in order to keep our mind in a state that is most favorable for cultivating the skills in the art of being as conscious as possible, we should make every effort to ensure that both the types of food, both the one we ingest physically and the sensory food we consume mentally, are in sufficient quantity and have an appropriate quality.

 The quality and quantity of the food we eat is described by Sri Ramana as bribes and sattvika.
 The word mitta refers to the amount of food we eat and means measured, limited, frugal or moderate.
 The word sattvika refers to the quality of the food we eat and generally means pure and beneficent, or more precisely its endowment with the quality known as sattva, which literally means: purity, clarity, wisdom and virtue.